Ádám Komlósi

 Ádám Komlósi (/hu/; born 6 December 1977 in Budapest) is a Hungarian football player who currently plays for Debreceni VSC.

 Club career

 In 2002/03, he won the Hungarian championship for the first time with MTK Hungaria FC.

 After a disappointing 6th-place finish in the Hungarian championship in 2003/04, he moved on to Debreceni VSC who finished 3rd in that season.

+In July 2004, he spent time on trial at English club Wigan Athletic.

 Since his move to the Debrecen side, Ádám won 3 Hungarian championship in a row from 2005 to 2007.

 International career

 In season 2003/04, he was called up by Lothar Matthäus in the Hungarian national squad.